 Improving Education Outcomes to Prepare our Children for Success

-Every child – regardless of their zip code –should have access to a great education; it is a moral imperative.
-Providing our children with a quality education will equip them with the necessary skills to thrive later in life.
+Every child – regardless of his or her zip code –should have access to a great education; it is a moral imperative.
+Providing our children with a quality education will equip them with the skills necessary to thrive in their future endeavors.
 It is also an economic imperative to ensure our children are ready to compete in the new global economy.

-Governor Walker is making significant investments aimed at transforming education to equip our students with the knowledge and skills they need to succeed.
-Because of our tough, but prudent, decisions we are now able to invest in our public schools, as well as in charter and choice schools.
+Governor Walker has made significant investments aimed at transforming education to provide our students with the knowledge and skills they need to succeed.
+Because of our tough, but prudent, decisions, we are now able to invest in our public, private, charter, and choice schools.

 The reforms enacted since 2011 saved school districts hundreds of millions of dollars and allowed each district to put more money directly into our children’s classrooms.
 Due to our reforms, Wisconsin can now put the best and the brightest in our classrooms – and we can pay to keep them there.
 School districts can now hire based on merit and pay based on performance.
 We finally have a way to recognize our exceptional teachers and reward them for the good work they do for our children.

 Governor Walker’s 2015-17 Biennial Budget makes important investments in our children and increases state support for our schools by providing $105.6 million in 2016-17 for the school levy tax credit and $108.1 million in FY 2016-17 for equalization aids.
 This budget provides additional resources for rural schools by increasing funding for the Sparsity Aid Program and the High-Cost Pupil Transportation Programs.